 Business Recovery Unit: The Suffolk County Department of Economic Development and Planning has put together this page for businesses to be a One Stop for Business questions and resources related to impacts as a result of COVID-19.

 Mortgage Payments: A 90-day mortgage relief period as been executed to ease the financial strain on New Yorker’s during this time.
 Mortgage payments will be waived for 90 days, with no negative reporting to credit bureaus, a grace period for loan modification, no late payment fees or online payments fees, as well as the postponement or suspension of foreclosure.
-All residential and commercial evictions have been suspended for 90 days too.
+All residential and commercial evictions have been suspended through August 20.